WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 [Blockchain Commons](https://github.com/BlockchainCommons/WIPs-IETF-draft-
 envelope), and other community groups).

-A dapp-specific smart contract receives the given proof and verifies its correctness (against a known and/or static credential schema) and determines whether the transaction can be effectively processed or not.
-This is often referred to as an “Anonymous Credential” (because it relies on a correlation- resistant credential rather than one authenticated by direct reference to a static public identifier).
+A dApp-specific smart contract receives the given proof and verifies its correctness (against a known and/or static credential schema) and determines whether the transaction can be effectively processed or not.
+This is often referred to as an “Anonymous Credential” (because it relies on a correlation-resistant credential rather than one authenticated by direct reference to a static public identifier).
 The authors note that it would be more precise in this use-case to refer to it as a “Fully pseudonymous proof” because it links an anonymous credential to a pseudonymous identifier (i.e. a blockchain account).